- One of the 40 selected Karman Fellows for her unique global cultural achievements to astronautics and space exploration

-- Best female speaker in the “Top 50 of the best female speakers list”, the Drum, January 2018
+- Best female speaker in the “Top 50 of the best female speakers list”, the Drum.

-- One of the “Top 50 Creative Leaders driving change in the world at large”, Creative Review, June 2017
+- One of the “Top 50 Creative Leaders driving change in the world at large”, Creative Review.

-- One of the “Top 50 inspirational women in architecture and design”, Dezeen, March 2017
+- One of the “Top 50 inspirational women in architecture and design”, Dezeen.

 - Dr. Ben Hayoun has a Barbie doll and a Lego made of herself

-- Radio host at underground radio Worldwide FM with the montly show ‘the Nelly Boum Show’ since 2020
+- Radio host at underground radio Worldwide FM with the monthly show ‘the Nelly Boum Show’

 - Dr. Ben Hayoun has two doppelgängers who work with her to appear at multiple places at the same time